russellramey/jsonipsum/docs/source/index.html.md

 # Authentication

-There is <b>no authentication required</b> to use this API, simply make GET requests in your language of choice to the endpoints listed in this documentation then parse the JSON data.
+There is <b>no authentication required</b> to use this API, simply make GET requests in your language of choice to the endpoints listed in this documentation then parse the response data.